lsoft/DpdtInject/README.md

 0. Custom scopes.
 0. Child kernels (aka child clusters).
 0. Bindings by conventions.
-0. Additional compile-time safety.
-0. Binding settings that modify compile-time code generation.
+0. Binding settings which modifies compile-time code generation.
-0. Same performance on the platforms with no compilation at runtime.
-0. Dpdt Visual Studio Extension helps you to be more productive (see below).
-0. At last, Dpdt produces a very, very fast resolution code.
+0. At last, Dpdt produces a very, very fast resolution code (it's the last due to it's really unimportant; every modern DI fast enough for virtually all use cases).

 More to come!